-Transportation Futures Funding Program Account.
+Cumulative Funds identified for transfer to the Transportation Future Funding Program Account

-^{}Project data as of 10/31/2016; each semi-annual report will reflect cumulative project deliver information as of the report date.
-Projects will begin showing on this report shortly following construction advertisement.
+NOTE: This semi-annual report reflects delivery information for those projects advertised in the reporting cycle, November 1, 2016 through April 30, 2017.
+Summary Practical Design Savings will be reflected in each report.

+Footnotes:
-1This is the legislative project identification number.

-2Project title as portrayed in the 2016 legislative project list is shown in bold.
-In many instances, the legislative project is delivered using multiple construction contracts.
-Where applicable, the more detailed agency project is shown below the bolded legislative project.
-Each of the more detailed construction projects within a legislative project is reported on as construction contracts are advertised.

-3Practical design savings are reported shortly following construction advertisement; prior to the completion of construction.
+- 1Legislative project identification number. - 2 Project title from the 2015 Legislative Budget is shown in bold.
+The legislative project may be delivered using multiple construction projects.
+In this case, the construction projects are shown below the bolded legislative project.
+This additional detail is provided as construction projects are advertised. - 3 Practical design savings are reported shortly following construction advertisement; prior to the completion of construction.
 Practical solutions are calculated by comparing the legislative uninflated project cost estimate with the uninflated project estimate at advertisement or release of a Request for Proposal (RFP) for design-build projects.
 The two uninflated project estimates are stated in the same year current dollars for calculating the practical design savings exclusive of inflationary impacts.
-Full details of uninflated estimates will be included in the report that accompanies the annual agency budget request.

-4Contingency funds established with each construction project consistent with WSDOT policy and standard industry practice.
-Unused contingency funds will be reported at the completion of the project.

-5Risk reserves are established for larger construction projects for identified potential construction delivery risks, consistent with WSDOT policy and standard industry practice.
+Full details of uninflated estimates will be included in the report that accompanies the annual agency budget request. - 4 Contingency funds established with each construction project consistent with WSDOT policy and standard industry practice.
+Unused contingency funds will be reported at the completion of the project. - 5 Risk reserves are established for larger construction projects for identified potential construction delivery risks, consistent with WSDOT policy and standard industry practice.
 Risks that are unrealized are retired and the funding remains on the legislative identified project until completion of the entire legislative scope of work is completed.
-Unused risk reserves will be reported at the 6Current savings available represents the unused funding available at the completion of the entire legislative scope of work on a project.
-This amount reflects the funding that the treasurer needs to transfer from the Connection Washington Account to the

-7Estimate savings available date reflects the anticipated date in which the savings will be available for transfer.
-It is based on the date in which the project is anticipated to be complete.

-8Connecting WA funded the construction phase only.
-No practical design savings are applicable to construction only funded projects.

-9The project is currently in construction.
-Actual savings for unused contingency, unused risk, and savings availabe to transfer will be known when project is completed.

-10Information on Connecting WA projects managed by local jurisdictions reflect information as self-reported by the respective local jurisdiction.
+Unused risk reserves will be reported at the completion of the project. - 6 Current savings available represents the unused funding available at the completion of the entire legislative scope of work on a project.
+This amount reflects the funding that the treasurer must transfer from the Connection Washington Account or the Multimodal Transportation Account to the Transportation Futures Funding Program Account. - 7 Estimate savings available date reflects the anticipated date in which the savings will be available for transfer.
+It is based on the date in which the project is anticipated to be complete. - 8 Connecting WA funded the construction phase only.
+No Practical Design Savings are calculated for construction only projects. - 9 The project is currently in construction.
+Actual savings for unused contingency, unused risk, and savings available to transfer will be known when project is completed. - 10 Information on Connecting WA projects managed by local jurisdictions is self-reported by the local jurisdiction. - 11 Study only.
+Practical Design Savings are not calculated for studies. - 12 Project is complete.